gsuuon/model.nvim/README.md

 ### Providers
 #### OpenAI ChatGPT (default)
 Set the environment variable `OPENAI_API_KEY` to your [api key](https://platform.openai.com/account/api-keys) before starting nvim.
 OpenAI prompts can take an additional option field with a table containing `{ url?, endpoint?, authorization? }` fields to talk to compatible API's.
-Check the `localhost` starter prompt for an example.
+Check the `compat` starter prompt for an example.

 <details>
 <summary>